 FairVote supports the National Popular Vote plan to ensure that every vote for president is equally valued no matter where it is cast.
 FairVote's executive director Rob Richie co-authored Every Vote Equal, a book explaining how the National Popular Vote plan would work and why the United States urgently needs it.
 FairVote regularly generates research and analysis about problems with current methods of allocating electoral votes and the promise of the National Popular Vote plan.
+Here are links to Rob's November 2016 appearances on Democracy Now and NPR's On the Media.
 For more information and to find ways to get involved, contact National Popular Vote.

 The National Popular Vote (NPV) plan guarantees election of the presidential candidate who receives the most popular votes in all 50 states and the District of Columbia.
 The NPV plan is a state statute in the form of an interstate compact.
 It creates an agreement among states to award all of their electoral votes collectively to the presidential candidate who wins the national popular vote.
 This agreement takes effect only once the participating states together hold a majority of electoral votes (270 of 538)--guaranteeing that the winner of the national popular vote will win an Electoral College majority.